Series A Due Diligence

 “A secondary source that cites a primary source that no longer says what the secondary source claims is the most common form of citation laundering.
 Analysts trace back to primaries.
 Always.”

-— ThriveFinity Sentinel Verification Standard, 2026
+— ThriveFinity QUAD Verification Standard, 2026

-Source laundering — citing a secondary source rather than the primary — is the single most common citation failure in Sentinel audits.
+Source laundering — citing a secondary source rather than the primary — is the single most common citation failure in QUAD audits.
 A blog post summarising a Gartner report, a deck citing another startup’s investor update, a press release interpreting a research paper: all of these are secondary sources that may have misquoted, rounded, or recontextualised the original data.
 An analyst will trace back.
 The question is whether the primary source confirms the claim.

 Pre-Diligence Self-Audit